 Did you know that many restaurants in Japan have plastic samples of the food they serve displayed in glass cabinets near the front entrance?
 They are designed for people to easily know is served in the restaurant, and are very handy when ordering if the menu isn’t in English, as you can point at the food in the cabinet.
 What’s even more fun than this, though, is Kappabashi Street, a street in Tokyo where all this plastic food is sold.
 The dishes are incredibly realistic and it is an odd experience seeing stacked shelves full of bowls of noodles, morsels of sushi and slices of crumbed cutlets for sale.
 You can even buy souvenirs like a plastic Californian Roll key chain or a shrimp sushi fridge magnet!

 In Osaka, make sure you go to Dotonbori at night.
 This entire street is a blaze of neon signs and many of the facades of restaurants are covered in enormous crabs, squid, dragons and pufferfish (fugu).
+There are so many amazing Japanese foods to try!
 It’s totally crazy!
 Don’t miss this unique experience when planning a trip to Japan.

 Another crazy place?
 The Robot Restaurant.
 This is nothing like any restaurant you have ever been to.
 Think neon lights, glow sticks, strobe lights, laser beams, pumping music, life-sized pandas, 10-feet tall robots ridden by bikini-clad women fighting other robots with their laser beams, dancers, drummers … There is some food, but the main focus is the insane performance that happening all around you.
 It has to be experienced to be believed when planning a trip to Japan.